alexelash/personal-website/_projects/districtbuilder.md

     desc: |
       All told, I made several key changes to the logo:
       ## Introduced blue and red into the mark
       Though political gerrymandering is a huge concern in redistricting, it is not the only consideration.
-Additionally, while DistrictBuilder is currently only usable for the United States, there is a hope to expand its use to other countries that also undergo the redistricting process.
-As a result, the original design team appears to shied away from using politically charged colors in the logomark.
+Additionally, DistrictBuilder is currently only built for use in the United States but it is possible to expand its use to other countries that undergo the redistricting process.
+As a result, the original design team appears to decided against using U.S. flag colors in the logomark.

       However, I felt strongly that this decision appears to hurt the brand more than it helps, as the colors lacked meaning.
 People tend to associate politics with redistricting and the census, and though DistrictBuilder is not politically aligned with either party, I felt that we could get this across through our messaging rather than the logo itself.

-      I also made the argument that if DistrictBuilder expands to other countries, then we could change out the colors and create a sub-brand:
+      I also made the argument that if DistrictBuilder expands to other countries, we could change out the colors and create a sub-brand:
     visual:
       type: 'image'
       image: 'districtbuilder/districtbuilder_brand_01.jpg'